Pustelto/personal_web/src/blog/optimizing-css-for-faster-page-loads/index.md

 </noscript>
 ```

-In the waterfall diagrams below you can see that page with critical CSS starts rendering right away (violet graph in *Browser main thread* row) and is interactive much sooner compared to the old version where CSS file has to be downloaded first.
+In the waterfall diagrams below you can see that page with critical CSS starts rendering right away (violet portion of the graph in *Browser main thread* row) and is interactive much sooner compared to the old version where CSS file has to be downloaded first.

-{% figure "comparison_projects_old.png", "Page starts rendering after 3.6 seconds and is interactive after 3.8 seconds.", "Waterfall chart for projects page without critical CSS." %}
+{% figure "comparison_projects_old.png", "Page starts rendering after 3.6 seconds and is interactive after 3.8 seconds.", "Waterfall chart for projects page <strong>without</strong> critical CSS." %}

-{% figure "comparison_projects_new.png", "Page starts rendering after 3.2 seconds and is interactive after 3.3 seconds.", "Waterfall chart for projects page with critical CSS." %}
+{% figure "comparison_projects_new.png", "Page starts rendering after 3.2 seconds and is interactive after 3.3 seconds.", "Waterfall chart for projects page <strong>with</strong> critical CSS." %}

 ## Use code-splitting for your stylesheets

-We have CSS with only properties we need for modern browsers and we use critical CSS and lazy-load the rest.
+We have CSS with properties we need for modern browsers and we use critical CSS and lazy-load the rest.
 But we can probably decrease our file size a bit more.
-In Chrome dev tools there is a tool called Coverage which will show you how much of your CSS and JS are used on the current page.
+In Chrome dev tools there is a tool called Coverage.
+It can show you what portion of CSS and JS files is used on the current page.
 Open dev tools and press [[Ctrl]]+[[Shift]]+[[p]] to open a command pallet and type *Coverage*.
 Select *Show coverage* option to show the panel.
 Now reload the page.

 {% image "coverage_index_old.png", "Coverage report for my home page before any optimizations, over 45% of the CSS is not used on the page." %}